-A.A. uses God to emphasize the fact that an alcoholic cannot get sober on self-discipline.
+A.A., the first recovery program, uses God to emphasize the fact that an alcoholic cannot get sober on self-discipline.
 We don't control our recovery, but surrender to it.
-For atheists, finding another name for the power that keeps us sober can be very helpful.
+For atheists, finding another name for the power behind recovery can be very helpful.